ailintom/persons-names-MK/MakingOf.md

 ## Egyptian hieroglyphs
 Spellings are stored in the database as JSesh-compatible MdC codes.
-PNG files with transparent background are produced using [JSesh-Web](https://github.com/macleginn/jsesh-web) or a similar own Java program for batch producing graphical files using [JSesh](http://jsesh.qenherkhopeshef.org/).
+PNG files with transparent background are produced using [JSesh-Web](https://github.com/macleginn/jsesh-web) or a similar own-made Java program for batch producing graphical files using [JSesh](http://jsesh.qenherkhopeshef.org/).